 4. Delighting Customers

 It's not enough to stop at customer retention.
 You should have post-purchase email automation and a loyalty program in place to turn your repeat customers into brand advocates.
-Ongoing email nurturing is an obvious component of inbound marketing than many companies overlook.
+Ongoing email nurturing is an obvious component of inbound marketing that many companies overlook.
 The quality, content and value you deliver to your customers' inbox can make or break your customer loyalty and lifetime value.

 Turning to the Webby Awards again for inspiration — a daily routine taught to me by Hulu's former product and user experience designer — I want to call out the Webby's Best Email Newsletter, NYT Living by the New York Times.
 We've all heard stories of newspapers being a dying medium.
 Amid a rapidly changing digital climate, the New York Times made a quick and successful pivot to adapt its hardcopy content to an email newsletter format.
 The New York Times newsletter subscription is packed with fresh content.
 It's all about having a true magazine/newspaper subscription, right to your inbox.

 As buyers become equipped with more ammo to make informed decisions, they have an increasingly disproportionate share of purchasing power.
 Your customers crave relationships with brands they can trust.
 With big brands like Facebook and Google having access to the most private details of our lives, there will be a big shift toward employing more transparency in marketing.